 1. Click on the assignment link from one of these locations: the main course page, the assignments page, or the calendar block.

 2. Read the instructions provided by your instructor.

 6. Locate and select the file you want to attach.
 Click Open.

 7. Click Upload this file.

 8. Click Save changes.

-9. You will come to a screen which will show you that status of your submission and the file name.
+9. You will come to a screen showing you the status of your submission and the file name.
 If you need to edit the file or delete the file and resubmit, you can click on Edit my submission.

 10. To delete, select the file and click Delete.

-12. Follow steps above to resubmit a file.
+12. Follow the steps above to resubmit a file.